nick3point5/self-driving-typescript/README.md

 - The AI uses a neural network.
 - The network is trained using a genetic algorithm.
 - The 5 best AI with the highest fitness score is used to generate the next set of AI.
-- The fitness score is determined by how far into traffic the AI travels.
+- The fitness score measures how far into traffic the AI travels.